Shukuba: History

-These post stations were first established by Tokugawa Ieyasu shortly after the end of the Battle of Sekigahara.
-The first post stations were developed along the Tōkaidō (followed by stations on the Nakasendō and other routes).
+These stations were first established by Tokugawa Ieyasu shortly after the end of the Battle of Sekigahara.
+The first stations were developed along the Tōkaidō (followed by stations on the Nakasendō and other routes).
 In 1601, the first of the Tōkaidō's fifty-three stations were developed, stretching from Shinagawa-juku in Edo to Ōtsu-juku in Ōmi Province.
 Not all the post stations were built at the same time, however, as the last one was built in 1624.

 The lodgings in the post stations were established for use by public officials and, when there were not enough lodgings, nearby towns were also put into use.
 The post station's toiyaba, honjin and sub-honjin were all saved for the public officials.
 It was hard to receive a profit as the proprietor of these places, but the shōgun provided help in the form of various permits, rice collection and simple money lending, making it possible for the establishments to stay open.
 The hatago, retail stores, tea houses, etc., which were designed for general travelers, were able to build a profit.
 Ai no shuku were intermediate post stations; though they were unofficial resting spots, they had many of the same facilities.

 Generally speaking, as the Meiji period arrived and brought along the spread of rail transport, the number of travelers visiting these post stations greatly declined, as did the prosperity of the post stations.